zzwx/fresh/README.md

     fresh

-Fresh will watch for file events, and every time you create/modify/delete a file it will build and restart the application.

-If `go build` returns an error, it will log it in the "tmp" folder.

 `fresh` uses `./.fresh.yaml` for configuration by default, but you may specify an alternative config file path using `-c`:

 ```bash